Canon 1D Mark IV vs 1Ds Mark III

 Both the 1D Mark IV and the 1Ds Mark III have been discontinued, but can regularly be found used on eBay.
 The 1Ds Mark III was replaced by the Canon 1DX, while the 1D Mark IV does not have a direct successor.

-Reasons to prefer the Canon EOS-1D Mark IV:
+Arguments in favor of the Canon EOS-1D Mark IV:

 - Broader imaging potential: Can record not only still images but also 1080/30p movies.

 - More detailed LCD: Has a higher resolution rear screen (920k vs 230k dots).

 - Faster burst: Shoots at higher frequency (10 vs 5 flaps/sec) to capture the decisive moment.

 - Less heavy: Is lighter (by 155g or 11 percent) and hence easier to carry around.